ppy/osu-wiki/news/2022-07-25-mappers-guild-updates.md

 ## Mapping contest tools

 How do you create a mapping contest?
 How do you anonymize beatmap submissions?
-How do you judge mapping contests without stone-age spreadsheets?
+How do you judge mapping contests without stone age spreadsheets?
 Where does anyone even *find* mapping contests?

 Mapping contests have always faced systemic problems.
 The [**Mappers' Guild** contest listing](https://mappersguild.com/contests/listing) aims to solve them.